gorondan/gorondan-consensus-specs/consolidated-specs/altair/beacon-chain.md

 The following types are [SimpleSerialize (SSZ)](../../ssz/simple-serialize.md) containers.

-*Note*: The definitions are ordered topologically to facilitate execution of the spec.
+*Phase0 Note*: The definitions are ordered topologically to facilitate execution of the spec.

-*Note*: Fields missing in container instantiations default to their zero value.
+*Phase0 Note*: Fields missing in container instantiations default to their zero value.

 ### Misc dependencies